r3c0n75/bitburner-scripts/docs/PROFIT_SCAN_FLEX_ENHANCEMENT.md

-# Profit Scanner Enhancement - v1.1.1
+# Profit Scanner Enhancement - v1.2.0

 ## Overview

-Enhanced `profit-scan-flex.js` to provide comprehensive filtering functionality with the `--only-money` flag, eliminating clutter from zero-value servers in the output.
+Enhanced `profit-scan-flex.js` to filter zero-value servers BY DEFAULT, with new `--all` flag to show everything.
+This provides the best user experience out of the box.

 **Date**: October 26, 2025
-**Version**: 1.1.1
+**Version**: 1.2.0
 **Status**: ✅ Complete and Deployed

+---

+## Version History

+### v1.2.0 - Default Behavior Change
+- **BREAKING CHANGE**: Now filters out zero-money servers by default
+- Added `--all` flag to show ALL servers when needed
+- Removed `--only-money` flag (now default behavior)
+- Significantly improved user experience

+### v1.1.1 - Filter Enhancement
+- Enhanced `--only-money` flag to work during both generation and display
+- Fixed incomplete filtering bug

 ---